Skip nav to main content.

 While SLAs are only the signposts, they are not the be-all and end-all of your call center performance.

-4. Call Abandonment Rate
+4. Call Drop Rate

 I read a statistic that said, “9% of calls get ditched before we even get a chance to chat.”